rachmann/SpiralMatrixPrint/README.md

 # SpiralMatrixPrint
-A common test for candidates.
+A common test for developers as job candidates.
 Here's my take

 The concept in this version is to move the 'printing pointer' of x & y in the correct direction for each portion of the spiral